How much does a Police Sergeant in Peoria,

 Source: HR Reported data as of January 30, 2018

 Grow your business with detailed skills and competencies

 reports, job and employee pricing, and other powerful

 This chart describes the expected percentage of people who perform the job of Police Sergeant in Peoria, IL that make less than that salary.
 For example 50% of the people who perform the job of Police Sergeant in Peoria are expected to make less than the median.

 Responsible for supervising patrol officers and agents as assigned and maintaining the chain of command within the operations of the department.
 Responsible for developing training programs for department personnel, directing special units, preparing special reports or projects as assigned, receiving and reviewing reports from officers, and assigning personnel in accordance to specific needs.
 Requires a bachelor's degree in criminal justice and/or additional certifications and at least 5-7 years of law enforcement experience.
-Familiar with a variety of the field's concepts, practices, and procedures.
-Relies on experience and judgment to plan and accomplish goals.
-Performs a variety of tasks.
-Leads and directs the work of others.
-A wide degree of creativity and latitude is required.
 Typically reports to Chief of Police, Captain, or Lieutenant.
+Manages subordinate staff in the day-to-day performance of their jobs.
+True first level manager.
+Ensures that project/department milestones/goals are met and adhering to approved budgets.
+Has full authority for personnel actions.
+Extensive knowledge of department processes.
+1 to 3 years supervisory experience may be required.
 View full job description